nhatminhbeo/Beyoo-technical-assignment/README.md

 ### 3.4: Run the node server
 ```
-npm run
+npm run start
 ```
 Then, you can check whether the server is running at: [http://\<your-server-ip\>:3000/user](http://\<your-server-ip\>:3000/user).
 Make sure [http://\<your-server-ip\>:3000/user](http://\<your-server-ip\>:3000/user) returns an empty JSON object successfully.

 ## Task \#4: Add code to create new user
 ### 4.1 Install Postman
 [Postman](https://www.postman.com/) is a powerful tool to debug HTTP Rest APIs (In particular, we'll be using Postman to send GET/POST HTTP request against our endpoint).

 ### 4.2 Add a route to create new user
 Add a route to accept **POST** request to /user endpoint.